opsdroid/opsdroid/docs/connectors/github.md

 ### Creating your application

+There are 2 ways to connect opsdroid to Github.
+You can create a Github App and point it at opsdroid for event handling.
+This app can be installed by multiple organizations and would only be configured once.
+The other way is to use a Webhook within Github and point that to opsdroid for event handling.
+Each webhook needs to be individually configured.

+#### Github Apps method

+- Create Github app under and organization or individuals `Settings` (in `Developer Settings` -> `Github Apps`.)
+- Specify the Webhook URL pointing to your opsdroid url.
+- Select which permissions you would like to ask the user for.
+Currently supported are:
+  - "Checks"
+  - "Contents"
+  - "Issues"
+  - "Pull requests"
+- Based on your selection, you can check which events you would like Github to send to your opsdroid.
+Currently supported are:
+  - "Check runs"
+  - "Issues"
+  - "Issue comment"
+  - "Pull request"
+  - "Pull request review"
+  - "Pull request review comment"
+  - "Push"
+- After clicking "Create GitHub App", download the Private Key file for use in configuration.

+_*Note:* You should add a secure secret when setting up your webhook, this will allow opsdroid to confirm that the event received is authentic and came from GitHub._

+#### Webhook method

 - Create GitHub user for the bot to use and log into it
   - If the bot sends too many messages to GitHub the account might get banned
 - Create a [personal api token](https://github.com/blog/1509-personal-api-tokens)